gvwilson/sensibleadventures/bookster/bookster.md

 Even as the bosun and Laeuc exchanged disbelieving looks, Thomas was rising to his feet.
-"What did you feel?"  he demanded, the pattern on his jacket roiling.
+"What did you feel?"  he demanded, the pattern on his jacket shaping bold squares.
 "Tell me, what *exactly* did you feel?"

 Piaerre sniffled back his tears.
 "It was c-c-cold.
 All of a sudden.
 And then it was like---like---"